AlecM33/mlb-gameday-bot/README.md

 the "current" game, and will be the game for which a lot of the commands returns data.
 If there's a doubleheader, the bot may ask you to specify which game.
 If a game is live, the bot subscribes to its MLB.com Gameday live feed, and in turn reports events to any number of subscribed Discord channels.
 Slash Commands include:

-- **/starters** - look at the starting pitching matchup for the current game.
-Includes portraits of both starters, their W/L, ERA, and WHIP, and a list of the pitches they throw.
+- **/attendance** - view the attendance for the current game.
+- **/batter** - view stats on a specified batter.
+If you don't provide a name, the bot will check for a live game and use the current batter.
+- **/batter_savant** - view Baseball Savant percentile rankings for a specified batter.
+If you don't provide a name, the bot will check for a live game and use the current batter.
-- **/standings** - check the standings for your team's division.
+- **/box_score** - view the box score for the current game, including hitting and pitching stats.
+- **/gameday_preference** - change the preference for the gameday subscription.
+This includes which types of plays to report ("all plays" or "scoring plays only") and a reporting delay of 0-180 seconds.
+- **/highlights** - get a direct link to the "game story", which is MLB's timeline of key moments.
 - **/lineup** - view the lineup card for the current game.
 - **/line_score** - view the line score for the current game.
-- **/box_score** - view the box score for the current game, including hitting and pitching stats.
+- **/pitcher** - view stats on a specified pitcher.
+If you don't provide a name, the bot will check for a live game and use the current pitcher.
+- **/pitcher_savant** - view Baseball Savant percentile rankings for a specified pitcher.
+If you don't provide a name, the bot will check for a live game and use the current pitcher.
+- **/schedule** - view the upcoming schedule for the next week of games.
 - **/scoring_plays** - get a curated list of scoring plays, with direct links to the play on the Gameday page.
-- **/highlights** - get a direct link to the "game story", which is MLB's timeline of key moments.
+- **/standings** - check the standings for your team's division.
+- **/starters** - look at the starting pitching matchup for the current game.
+Includes portraits of both starters, their W/L, ERA, and WHIP, and a list of the pitches they throw.
 - **/subscribe_gameday** - subscribe a given Discord channel to receive real-time updates from the "Gameday" feed.
 This command is restricted to certain roles.
 Users can adjust which plays the bot reports and customize a reporting delay.
 The message includes a description of the play, any change in score, and statcast metrics for balls in play.
 - **/unsubscribe_gameday** - un-subscribe a given Discord channel from the above functionality.
-- **/gameday_preference** - change the preference for the gameday subscription.
-This includes which types of plays to report ("all plays" or "scoring plays only") and a reporting delay of 0-180 seconds.
-- **/schedule** - view the upcoming schedule for the next week of games.
-- **/batter** - view stats on a specified batter.
-If you don't provide a name, the bot will check for a live game and use the current batter.
-- **/pitcher** - view stats on a specified pitcher.
-If you don't provide a name, the bot will check for a live game and use the current pitcher.
-- **/batter_savant** - view Baseball Savant percentile rankings for a specified batter.
-If you don't provide a name, the bot will check for a live game and use the current batter.
-- **/pitcher_savant** - view Baseball Savant percentile rankings for a specified pitcher.
-If you don't provide a name, the bot will check for a live game and use the current pitcher.
 - **/weather** - view the weather for current the game.
-- **/attendance** - view the attendance for the current game.
+- **/wildcard** - check the standings for your team's division.

 ...and likely more to follow!